SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

 ## Methodology

 > [!NOTE]
-> TODO This section hasn't been updated for roughly a year.
-We may need to adjust this further before it is suitable.
+> TODO We may need to adjust this further before it is suitable.

 UCloud uses an _agile methodology_ for development and deployment, which will also be used for this project.
 The method is commonly used for complex projects like this one, and it emphasizes collaboration, flexibility, continuous